intel/ledmon/README.md

 -------------------------

-Following packages are required to compile:
+The following packages are required for compilation:

 |RHEL|SLES|Debian/Ubuntu|
 |:---:|:---:|:---:|